Resident Assistant Job Description

 • Become knowledgeable of referral resources available for students including Faculty advisors, Financial Aid Office, University Counselor, University Chaplain, Residence Life Office, University Health Service, Career Services, Student Activities, etc.

 • Serve “on-duty” in the residence hall as necessitated by the building staff size and schedule.
+On nights when an RA is on-duty, they will sit in designated area (office, hallway) for their building from 7-10 PM.

 • Perform administrative tasks such as checking in and checking out residents and reporting maintenance needs to appropriate staff; be able to answer questions regarding the housing assignment process, school year closing procedure, etc.